 Salad season has started this year and this Roasted Sweet Potato and Black Bean Quinoa Salad is a family favourite at the moment.
 My husband is not a big fan of quinoa so I have to try my best to make sure we all eat quinoa from time to time.
 It is such a great protein source and combined with the black beans and the roasted sweet potato makes for a healthy and yummy meal.

 I wish I could call this dish a longer name, as this recipe contains many ingredients that we all should include in our diets such as avocado, cashews or tahini.
 If you are looking for a filling and healthy salad, look no more, you will love it.
 The best part: This salad is vegan and gluten-free, so it suits everyone!

 How to build the perfect salad

 We have a rule at home when making salads.
-It consists of 5 parts:
+Our salads need to be made of five layers:

 Base: For this salad, we used a combination of red, black and white organic quinoa.
 To cook the quinoa, use 1:2 ratio, so double the amount of water for the quinoa you are going to cook and leave the pan uncovered while cooking it.
 When all the water has evaporated, your quinoa will be ready to go.

 Fruit & Veggies: Roasted sweet potato and avocado.
 We cut them both into cubes.
 The sweet potato is coated with olive oil, cumin, salt and pepper and baked for 30 minutes.
 About the avocado, you want it to be ripe but not too much as it will go mushy when mixing into the salad.